-Make available programs, activities, and services, which include, but may not be limited to; adult education, and workplace adult education activities, family literacy activities, English language acquisition activities, integrated English literacy and civics education, workforce preparation activities, or integrated education and training (WIOA Law Sec.
+Make available programs, activities, and services, which include, but may not be limited to, adult education, and workplace adult education activities, family literacy activities, English language acquisition activities, integrated English literacy and civics education, workforce preparation activities, or integrated education and training.
+(WIOA Law Sec.
 203(2)).

-Provide information to customers about Arapahoe/Douglas Works! programs and services online, on-site and in the community.
+Provide information to customers about one-stop center programs and services, both onsite and in the community.

 Screen for potential program eligibility, and subsequently refer appropriate customers for potential WIOA service delivery.
-Arapahoe/Douglas Works! will provide on-site intake sessions for WIOA-eligible CCA students in cohort programs as appropriate and based on mutual scheduling coordination.